fcrespel/jenkins-cas-plugin/README.md

 In these cases, you will need to upgrade Jenkins and CAS plugin together to avoid issues.
 This means manually downloading and updating the `cas-plugin.hpi` file in your Jenkins `plugins` directory (rename to `cas-plugin.jpi` as needed).

-## Building from source

-1. Checkout or download the source code from the current master or latest tag on GitHub.
-2. Execute `mvn clean verify` from your local source code folder (install [Maven](https://maven.apache.org) if not already done).
-3. Find the `cas-plugin.hpi` file in the `target` subfolder.
-4. Upload it to Jenkins from the _Advanced_ tab of the _Manage Plugins_ page.

 ## Setup

 ### Basic Setup